Raoul-Jadhav/spamdetection/README.md

 # Spam Detection
 # Overview
-Hello all, This spam detecter is build using nltk libraries and for deployment flask framework is used., Lets take a look at the code.
+Hello all, This spam detector is build using nltk libraries and for deployment flask framework is used., Lets take a look at the code.

 <h3>Code Part-1</h3>
 Import all necessary libraries from nltk.